Irons are as important as the drivers and the putters when you are on the golf field.

 Construction and Technology

-Ping’s 210 does not disappoint when it comes to playing on the field with it.
+Cobras King Forged Tec does not disappoint when it comes to playing on the field with it.
 The feel of these low handicapper irons is the first thing that makes the experience a delight.
-Because of the additional elastomer, they have become softer.
+Because of the additional tungston weighting, they have become softer.
 Therefore, on the impact, you get a soft yet firm feel which gives solid feedback.

-In addition, the distance you get from the Ping’s i210 is surely more than what you get with its predecessors.
-The extra miles it provides are highly beneficial especially when you are playing on a long course.
+In addition, the distance you get from these irons is surely more than what you get with its predecessors.
+The extra distance it provides are highly beneficial especially when you are playing on a long course.
 You can make up for the mishit off-the-tee shots with this set.
-This model is the best Ping irons for low handicappers for sure.
+This model is the best Cobra irons for low handicappers for sure (that are not real blades!).

 Furthermore, the refinement of the leading edge has made it much better than previous models when we consider turf interaction.
 As the friction has reduced, it improves the interaction which launches the ball at the right angle and trajectory.
 Consequently, you get closer to the target and leave the job to the putter.